 3. Data quality monitoring.
 Flag anomalies (cost per click spikes 10x, conversion rate drops to zero, spend exceeds budget by 200%) and surface them in Claude responses so users know when results are suspect.

-Marketing operations teams that skip governance end up with Claude skills that give confidently wrong answers.
-Users lose trust fast, and the skill gets abandoned.
+Marketing operations teams that skip governance end up with Skills that give confidently wrong answers.
+Users lose trust fast, and the Skill gets abandoned.

 Real Implementation Patterns for Marketing Claude Skills

-Marketing operations teams deploy Claude skills using three common patterns: ad-hoc query agents, scheduled insight bots, and pre-launch validation tools.
+Marketing operations teams deploy Skills using three common patterns: ad-hoc query agents, scheduled insight bots, and pre-launch validation tools.
 Each pattern solves a different problem, and each requires different infrastructure decisions.

 Ad-Hoc Query Agents